regina-normal/regina/preconfig/README.txt

 - These configuration headers are not for general use, and have only been verified on the developers' specific build machine setup.

-- The Regina version is hard-coded into these headers, and will need to be updated with each new release.
+- The Regina version number is hard-coded into these headers, and will need to be updated with each new release.
+Likewise for the bundled SnapPy version string, which must be updated whenever Regina syncs with a newer version of SnapPy.